Exercise 1

 Getting Started

 In this assignment you’ll play with simple functions for making images that we’ll use later on in the course.
-There is no need for any lambda expressions in ANY of these activities.
+The only problem that involves lambda expressions is the very last activity.
+NO OTHER ACTIVITIES require the use of lambdas.

 Note: We’ve tried to make this assignment accessible to those who have trouble seeing colors, but please let us know if we can provide additional help.